IuriiSer/Obsidian/Obsidian Vault/Architecture/Server Side Rendering.md

 ### What Is
 What is Server-Side Rendering?
-Server-side rendering with JavaScript libraries like [[React SSR]] is **where the server returns a ready to render HTML page and the JS scripts required to make the page interactive**.
+Server-side rendering with JavaScript libraries like is **where the server returns a ready to render HTML page and the JS scripts required to make the page interactive**.
 The HTML is rendered immediately with all the static elements.